IRA Charitable Rollover Now Permanent

 See the Benefits Available to You

 Congress reinstated a law that allows you to make a tax-free gift from your individual retirement account (IRA).
-Known as the IRA charitable rollover, this law no longer has an expiration date so you are free to make annual gifts to The George Washington University from your IRA this year and well into the future.
+Known as the IRA charitable rollover, this law no longer has an expiration date so you are free to make annual gifts to George Washington from your IRA this year and well into the future.

 The recently reinstated law allows individuals 70½ and older the ability to transfer up to $100,000 from their individual retirement accounts directly to a qualified charitable organization without being subject to income taxes on the distribution.

 - You are age 70½ or older at the time of the gift.

 - You transfer up to $100,000 directly from your IRA.
 This opportunity applies only to IRAs and not other types of retirement plans.